testzzu/GPEML/content/attending/_index.md

 title = 'Attending'
 +++

 Welcome to the attendee information hub for GPEML.
-Use the submenu items to explore practical details on travel, accommodation, visas, and the venue.
+Use the submenu items to explore practical details on travel, accommodation, and the venue.
 Additional attendee services remain available below.

----

-## Student Scholarship Program — "Students are the Future"

-The GPEML Student Scholarship Program provides financial support to help students attend the workshop.

-### Eligibility

-- Currently enrolled as a graduate or undergraduate student
-- Accepted presentation at GPEML (preferred but not required)
-- Demonstrated financial need

-### Benefits

-- Workshop registration fee waiver
-- Accommodation support (if available)
-- Travel grant (partial, based on availability)

-### Application Process

-1. Complete the scholarship application form
-2. Submit a letter of recommendation from your advisor
-3. Provide a statement of purpose
-4. Include your CV/Resume

-**Application Deadline:** To be announced

-Questions: `scholarship@gpeml2025.org`

 ---